Belgium By Train

 ICE

-The ICE trains run from Brussels to Cologne and Frankfurt in Germany.
+ICE trains run from Brussels to Cologne and Frankfurt in Germany.

-Reservations are optional and recommended, because seats can fill up quickly.
+Reservations are optional and recommended because seats can fill up quickly.

 Thalys (THA)